 "Heretofore certain powerful states of superior civilization have attributed to themselves a civilizing mission among backward peoples.
 France, for example, admits and practices the theory of the colonization-tutelage.
 But this is a purely moral duty, voluntarily accepted by the colonizing state as a politic means of justifying in the name of civilization the conquest and the administration of colonial territories difficult to justify from the democratic point of view.
-This duty has been envisaged as the consequence of the suzerainty over the colony.
-It allows sovereignty in its full integrity to remain in the colonizing government which has to render account to no one for its action". §
+This duty has been envisaged as the consequence of the suzerainty over the colonizing government which has to render account to no one for its action".